SfTI-Robotics/Code-Comparison/Q-Learning/README.md

 # Defining the simulation related constants
 NUM_EPISODES = 1000
-MAX_T = 250
+MAX_T = 250             # time-steps
 STREAK_TO_END = 120
 SOLVED_T = 199

+# ignore these 2 lines its for printing
 DEBUG_MODE = False
 ENABLE_UPLOAD = False
 ```

-The states are split into buckets in order to make them discrete, because Q Learning algorithms cannot be used with continuous states???
+- The states are split into buckets in order to make them discrete, because Q Learning algorithms cannot be used with continuous states???
-`env.action_space.n` returns the length of the action space ,how many actions you can take in this case it would be 2 either left or right.
+- `env.action_space.n` returns the length of the action space ,how many actions you can take in this case it would be 2 either left or right.

-list zip
+- `list()`, `zip()`: see python syntax in website but they create a list of pairs for each state (x, xDOT, theta,  thetaDOT) showing the lower and upper bounds that can be reached before an episode ends.

+- state bounds for x and theta are already set by the environment, so only need to manually set xDOT and thetaDOT.

+- streak totals the number of times it reaches the terminal state

+- solved t = 199 because it is the least amount of time-steps for the episode to end (ie. pole goes out of bounds)
+- a gamma variable isn't set here but rather set later in a function.
+Also we don't have  a decay rate set up here as this person creates a function that uses logarithmic operation to decrease epsilon later in the code.